franciscop/fetch/readme.md

 fch('/a', { dedupe: false })  // All fetch() calls trigger a network call
 ```

-> We do not support deduping other methods right now besides `GET` right now
+> We do not support deduping other methods besides `GET` right now

 Note that opting out of deduping a request will _also_ make that request not be reusable, see this test for details: